bridget-basiq/developers/content/API-Reference/3+Stations/query-tariff-details.md

 - elements
 ---

-# Query station tariff details <premium />
+# Query station tariff details
 The `tariff` query will provide you with the costs to use a specific charging station.
 It will include the charging costs and optional setup fee.

 <note>
-The tariff data is not available when using OCM data.
-Therefore it is also unavailable in our playground. <cta action='smallchat'>Contact us<cta> for premium ecomovement data that holds tariff details.
+The tariff data is currently not available in the playground.
+You can sign up for an account and use your own key to retrieve the tariff data.
 </note>

 ## Query